awsdocs/aws-cloudformation-user-guide/doc_source/updating.stacks.walkthrough.md

 ## Change the stack's resources<a name="update.walkthrough.change.resources"></a>

-Since application needs can change over time, AWS CloudFormation allows you to change the set of resources that make up the stack\.
+Application needs can change over time, AWS CloudFormation allows you to change the set of resources that make up the stack\.
 To demonstrate, we’ll take the single instance application from [Adding resource properties](#update.walkthrough.adding.properties) and convert it to an auto scaled, load\-balanced application by updating the stack\.

 This will create a simple, single instance PHP application using an Elastic IP address\.
 We'll now turn the application into a highly available, auto scaled, load balanced application by changing its resources during an update\.